 Ensuing an eight month prison sentence at Rikers Island prison for illegal possession of a semiautomatic pistol discovered on his tour bus in 2007, Lil' Wayne's pushed the release date of his next album Tha Carter IV several times before releasing it on August 28, 2011.
 Despite mix reviews from critics, the album sold over 2 million copies in the U.S., topped the US Billboard 200 and was certified double platinum by November 16, 2011.

-November 5, 2010: Famed rapper Lil' Wayne is released from Rikers Island after serving an eight-month sentence for gun-possession charges stemming from a run in with the New York Police Department in 2007.
+November 5, 2010: After serving an eight-month sentence for gun-possession charges stemming from a run in with the New York Police Department in 2007, Lil' Wayne is released from Rikers Island.

-July 22, 2007: Lil' Wayne arrives at New York City's Beacon Theatre to find a crowded front entrance comprised mostly of New York City's "finest."
-After being physically ushered inside, Lil' Wayne was immediately sent through a metal detector and patted down before being given permission to enter the building of his headlining show.
+July 22, 2007: Arrives at Beacon Theatre in New York City to find a crowded front entrance comprised mostly of the city's "finest" fans.
+After being physically ushered inside, Lil' Wayne is sent through a metal detector and patted down before finally being given permission to enter the building where he was headlining show.

-Wearing a vintage Run-DMC t-shirt, Lil' Wayne took the stage in the midst of a thundering sold out crowd.
-Bothered by his initial reception by the police, he yelled out to the crowd, "I just went through the worst f----in' feelin ever with y'all police.
+Wearing a vintage Run-DMC t-shirt, Lil' Wayne takes the stage in the midst of a crazed crowd in a sold out venue.
+Bothered by his initial reception by the police, he hollers out to the screaming fans, "I just went through the worst f----in' feelin ever with y'all police.
 This may be one of the only times you see me because of how they treated me."

-Ensuing his monumental performance, Lil' Wayne's tour bus was pulled over a few blocks away from the theater by Police who claimed they smelled marijuana coming from the bus.
-The police proceeded to Lil Wayne's room in the back of the bus, claiming they watched him chuck a Louis Vuitton bag carrying a .40 caliber gun.
+Ensuing his monumental performance, Lil' Wayne's tour bus is pulled over a few blocks away from the theater by Police, claiming they had smelled marijuana passing by the bus.
+The police proceed to Lil Wayne's room in the back of the bus, "claiming" they watched him chuck a Louis Vuitton bag carrying a .40 caliber gun.